 Wondering what you'd look like with straighter teeth is one thing, but if you're considering treatment to fix your teeth then we recommend you book an appointment with a dentist or orthodontist.
 This allows you to:

 - Discuss the different treatment options available to you

 - Get a personalised quotation and treatment plan

 - See a 3D smile simulation (if available)

 - Understand any potential complications

 - Check for any other dental work that should be completed first

 If you're interested in Invisalign clear aligners, you can check for providers near you and book an appointment online.
 Most dentists offer two or three different types of braces, so if you decide against aligners you will still have other options.

 If you're tired of using a photo editor to fix your teeth in pictures, it's worth considering orthodontic work at almost any age.
-Teeth straightening can make a big difference to your self confidence and your oral health into the future.
+Teeth straightening can make a big difference to your self-confidence and your oral health in the future.

 British Dental Journal: Increase in adults seeking orthodontic treatment.
 Consulted 31st December 2023